LinpingM/quadratic-equation/README.md

-# python-prog
+# quadratic equation
-solve the quadratic equation
+solve the quadratic equation in python